Costa Rica Travel, Backpacking & Gap Year Guide

 Costa Rica is one of the most popular destinations in the world right now and it is easy to see why.
 Expect friendly people, beautiful beaches, lush rainforests and exotic wildlife.
-If you would like to go travelling or backpacking in Costa Rica view our guide.
+Get information, advice and inspiration for the best things to do if you would like to travel, go backpacking or take a gap year in Costa Rica.

 Travel to Costa Rica

-Our destination guide aims to give you all the information you need to have an amazing experience in this amazing country.
+We aim to give you all the information you need to have an amazing experience in this country.
 Find affordable travel and backpacking ideas with advice for amazing things to do and how you can be more than just your average traveller.
 You can also get recommendations for budget travel tips, tips for places to stay and advice how to stay safe.

 Costa Rica At a Glance: